 Implementing variety in your training just for the sake of it is more likely to be harmful than helpful. [ iii ]

 Do you end up on a training plateau after a while?
-Then don’t change exercises right away, but increase your volume (so do more sets), as your body may have become used to your current workload and no longer sees a challenge in it.
+Then don’t change exercises right away, but increase your training volume (so do more sets), as your body may have become accustomed to your current workload and it no longer offers a challenge.
 And training courses must be challenging if they are to create a growth stimulus.

 When adjusting training variables such as volume, first check whether your recovery is in order, something in which non-training factors, in particular nutrition, sleep and stress level, also play an important role.
 So don’t ‘just’ start doing more sets.

-Are your training program and recovery in order?
+Are your training volume and recovery all right?
 And are you hardly making any progress anymore?
-Then there may be some training staleness, which is a good time to introduce some variation: different exercises, different technique and/or different rep ranges and the like.
+Then there may be training staleness, which is a good time to introduce some variation: different exercises, different technique, different rep ranges and the like.
 By training staleness, Mike Israetel means that a certain way of training stimulates fewer and fewer adaptations over time.

-In intermediate and advanced bodybuilders, training staleness usually occurs after a few mesocycles of unchanged training, i.e. after about three or four months.
+In intermediate and advanced bodybuilders, training steeless usually occurs after a few mesocycles of unchanged training, i.e. after about three or four months.
 Even then you don’t have to change your entire training program, but only where necessary.
-After all, if your entire schedule stops working, the cause probably lies in your overall recovery.
-You can read about how you can vary ‘smartly’ in another article.
+After all, if your entire schedule has stopped working, the cause is probably in your overall recovery.

-There may be other valid reasons to switch exercises, for example if you don’t think an exercise is effective enough, if you don’t like it (it doesn’t have to be just no pain, no gain), if you are struggling with an injury or if the programming of your training – for any reason – changes drastically (for example, full body instead of split, forcing you to do more compound exercises).
+There may be other valid reasons to switch exercises, for example if you don’t think an exercise is effective enough, if you don’t like an exercise (it doesn’t have to be just no pain, no gain), if you have an injury or if the programming of your training – for any reason – changes drastically (for example, full body instead of split, so that you have to do more compound exercises).